scikit-hep/scikit-hep.github.io/pages/packages/documentation.md

 ---

 <!-- prettier-ignore -->
 Please refer to the documentation provided by the individual packages.
-The table below provides direct links \...
+The table below provides direct links.
 Note that in some cases the README files are the actual documentation.
-For certain packages where ReadTheDocs style of documentation is available, the READMEs still contain handy \"getting started\" sections.
+For certain packages where ReadTheDocs style of documentation is available, the READMEs still contain handy "getting started" sections.

 {%  assign items = "" | split: "," -%}
 {%- for cat in site.data.categories -%}